 Reaction & Thoughts:

 Here is one movie for eclectic moviegoers.
-Eyes of Fire, written and directed by Avery Crounse, is a strange mood piece that uses detailed sounds and visuals to create a truly off-putting experience.
+Eyes of Fire, written and directed by Avery Crounse (The Invisible Kid), is a strange mood piece that uses detailed sounds and visuals to create a truly off-putting experience.

 This eerie, disquieting quasi-horror film plays like an old American folktale.
 It’s deliberately slow and uses real locations to great effect.
 It’s very atmospheric indeed.
 Lots of surreal touches reinforce the hypnotic quality of the film.
 You feel like you are watching a dream (or more appropriately a nightmare).
 It’s a minimalist horror precursor of The Blair Witch Project (1999).